Nicholas55555/hmsdeauth/README.md

-use hmsdeauth.py on kali, hmsdeauthu.py on ubuntu after installing dependencies.
+Use hmsdeauth.py on kali, hmsdeauthu.py on ubuntu after installing dependencies.
+Run with sudo.